antvis/G6/docs/manual/middle/states/state.en.md

 ## When to Use State
 The principle of judging whether or not to use state comes from the perspective of interaction and business:

-- Some interactions need to change the style and attributes of nodes or edges;
+- Some interactions need to change the style and properties of nodes or edges;
 - The content presented to the user will change based on the data (eg 1 for success, 0 for failure).

 If one of these conditions is met, state should be used.